 - 1. The client initiates an HTTPS call to IBM WebSphere Liberty Profile - 2. z/OS Connect is configured with SSL client authentication and a fallback to basic authentication - 3.
 The client sends a client certificate.
 (Note: IMS Explorer does not send in the client certificate.
 A valid user ID (registered in the RACF® or LDAP user registry) must be specified in IMS Explorer for Development when you use the provided wizard to create and publish a mobile service.
 With this user ID properly configured, IMS Explorer for Development is considered a trusted client) - 4.
 WebSphere Liberty Profile verifies the client certificate with the previously imported client certificate that is stored in the sever truststore or keyring.
 If the client certificate is missing, basic authentication is applied against the user registry that was configured (SAF or LDAP). - 5.
 The client starts transmitted data over a secure connection - 6.
 For a service request, WebSphere Liberty Profile authenticates the user credential.
-Then z/OS Connect authorizes the user by using a SAF call to validate that the group names in the service configuration matches one of the group names associated with the user ID in the request subject. - Note: WebSphere Liberty Profile must be configured with SAF registry authentication and the subject must be 8 bytes or less in order for the IMS Mobile feature to retrieve the RACF ID from the subject of the request.
-If authentication is disabled, or the subject is more than 8 bytes, the IMS Mobile feature retrieves the user ID from the technical ID, an IMS mobile global element that is specified during initial installation and setup. - If the technical ID is left blank, the IMS Mobile feature uses the z/OS Connect started job user ID. - The IMS technical groupname is the RACF groupname, and can be left blank. - 7.
+Then z/OS Connect authorizes the user by using a SAF call to validate that the group names in the service configuration matches one of the group names associated with the user ID in the request subject. - 7.
 After authentication and authorization, z/OS Connect passes the request to the IMS Mobile feature for transforming the data from JSON to bytes.
-If authentication and authorization fail, an error is returned to the client. - 8.
+If authentication and authorization fail. an error is returned to the client. - 8.
 The IMS Mobile feature transforms the incoming request from JSON to bytes.
-RACF ID and RACF groupname are extracted from z/OS Connect. - The IMS Mobile feature initiates a request to send the input bytes array and RACF information to IMS Connect.
-The request triggers SSL handshake via AT-TLS, if it is configured, to protect the communication between WebSphere Application Server Liberty Profile and IMS Connect. - 10.
-IMS Connect flows the request with RACF user ID and groupname to IMS.
+The user ID is extracted from the request subject from z/OS Connect - If a user name and a password are specified in IMS Explorer for Development (V3.2 or later is required) when the connection profile is created, they are used for SAF authentication with IMS Connect. - If no user name is specified in the connection profile: The password that is specified in the connection profile is ignored. - Otherwise, the user ID is extracted from the request subject.
+WebSphere® Liberty z/OS® Connect must be configured with SAF registry authentication and the subject must be 8 bytes or less in order for the IMS Mobile feature to retrieve the user ID from the request subject.
+The IMS technical password is the SAF password for the user. - If the request subject is more than 8 bytes, or authentication is disabled on z/OS Connect, the IMS Mobile feature retrieves the user ID from the technical ID, an IMS mobile global element that is specified during initial installation and setup.
+The IMS technical password is the SAF password for the user. - If the technical ID is left blank, the IMS Mobile feature uses the z/OS Connect started job user ID.
+The IMS technical password, if specified, is the SAF password for the user. - 9.
+The IMS Mobile feature initiates a request to send the input bytes array and RACF information to IMS Connect.
+The request triggers SSL handshake via AT-TLS, if it is configured, to protect the communication between WebSphere Application Server Liberty Profile and IMS Connect. - 10.IMS Connect flows the request with the RACF user ID to IMS.
 IMS might perform additional authorization, depending on the setting.
 IMS transaction runs.
-IMS returns response (bytes) to IMS Connect. - 11.
-IMS Connect returns response (bytes) to the IMS Mobile feature. - 12.
-The IMS Mobile feature transforms the response from bytes to JSON. - 13.
+IMS returns response (bytes) to IMS Connect.IMS Connect returns response (bytes) to the IMS Mobile feature. - 11.
+The IMS Mobile feature transforms the response from bytes to JSON. - 12.
 The response is returned to the client.